Whale Watching in Uvita, Costa Rica: All you need to know

 Isla Ballena (Whale Island).
 The dip in the ocean was near this island.

-If it is your first time, Uvita is just the right place to kickstart a whale watching experience.
 As the place of choice for the whales, the chances of encounters are high.
 Definitely check out the best times.
 If you have done it before, you already know the fun of observing the these water giants and looking out for the dives, the vanishing tales and fins and the sprouts.

 Apart from the whales, enjoy the amazing visuals of the shore rolling into the rainforests and mountains that disappear in the clouds.